Portfolio Metrics

 Limitations of the Sharpe Ratio

 While powerful, the Sharpe Ratio assumes that investment returns are normally distributed.
 It treats all volatility as "bad," even if the volatility is on the upside (profit).
-For a more nuanced view, investors often use the ROI Calculator or IRR Calculator alongside it to see total project or portfolio health.
-For specific downside risk, one might look at the Sortino Ratio.
+For a more nuanced view, investors often use the XIRR Calculator to track personalized performance or a Lumpsum Calculator to see absolute growth targets.

 Sharpe Ratio FAQs